Arthur Cox (law firm): History

-Current practice
+2011 to present

 In 2011, Arthur Cox advised the Government of Ireland in relation to Ireland's sovereign bailout under the European Financial Stability Facility.

-In 2015, Minister for Health, Leo Varadkar recommended that Arthur Cox stop representing tobacco companies, as Arthur Cox also represents the Irish Health Service Executive.
+In 2015, Minister for Health, Leo Varadkar urged Arthur Cox to stop representing tobacco companies, as Arthur Cox also represents the Irish Health Service Executive.

-Arthur Cox was the top M&A legal advisor in Ireland in 2019 by both deal value and deal volume.
+In 2019, Arthur Cox was reported as the top M&A legal advisor in Ireland.

 In 2019, Arthur Cox was the subject of protests by the family of a Christian, former associate.

 In 2019, Geoff Moore took over as managing partner of the firm from Brian O'Gorman.

 Arthur Cox acts for Green REIT plc in relation to planning matters.

 In response to the COVID-19 pandemic, Arthur Cox announced it would not be paying bonuses to staff and would be "significantly reducing" partnership drawings.